 Add demi-glace, then lower heat to a simmer and reduce for about 10 minutes.

 Strain through a mesh strainer.
 Add mustard and the sugar-lemon mixture, and mix well.
 Serve immediately.

 For a twist on the traditional sauce, season your sauce Robert with:

 - bay leaves (add after sautéing the onions and remove before serving)

 Origins of Sauce Robert

 The sauce has origins at least as far back as the early 14th century, making it one of the oldest classic sauces.
-Sauce Robert is mentioned in a manuscript by Guillame Tirel (known as "Taillevant").
-He was a master chef at French court who wrote "Le Viandier," one of the earliest recipe collections of the Middle Ages.
-The sauce later was ascribed to a 17th-century cook named Robert Vinot, which may be where it picked up its name.
+Sauce Robert is mentioned in a manuscript by Guillaume Tirel (known as "Taillevent").
+He was a master chef at the royal French court who wrote "Le Viandier," one of the earliest recipe collections of the Middle Ages.
+The sauce later was ascribed to a 16th-century cook named Robert Vinot, which may be where it picked up its name.
 This version is closest to that which appears in Auguste Escoffier's "The Complete Guide to the Art of Modern Cookery" and in recent editions of "Larousse Gastronomique."